luxardOri/10_logo-generator/README.md

 ## Description

-Using the command line, create a logo generator.
+Create a logo generator and use command line to run the generator.
 Will be using TDD method of creating this program.

 ## Table of Contents